Carl Gustav (C.G.) Jung at his home library in Küsnacht, Switzerland. Kairos Film Foundation photo. Used with permission.

 NEW

 ▪️The Zofingia Lectures ~ Supplementary Volume A to the Collected Works of C.G.
 Jung is being republished by Princeton University Press in an affordable paperback edition.
 Introduction by Marie-Louise von Franz.
-Drops Apr.
-9, 2024.
-Preorder now.

 ▪️Consciousness and the Perils of Polarization ~ The full 2.5-hour lecture by Ep.
 29 guest Richard Sweeney, Ph.D. is now available on our YouTube channel.
 This is the Jung Association of Central Ohio’s 2019 Fall Sweeney Lecture, recorded by Gus Brunsman on Nov.
 28, 2019.

 ▪️The Critical Edition of the Works of C.G.
 Jung ~ As the longtime publisher of the Collected Works of C.G.
 Jung in North America, Princeton University Press is honored to be global publisher of the Critical Edition, having recently secured world language rights and the support from the Foundation for the Works of C.G.
 Jung in Zürich, who will be facilitating and guiding access to documents and letters and providing its expertise to this major undertaking based on family archives.
-Work on the project will begin on April 1, 2024 with ensuing volumes published in chronological order and in cloth and ebook formats.
+Work on the project commenced on April 1, 2024 with ensuing volumes published in chronological order and in cloth and ebook formats.

 ▪️New Online Video Courses from the C.G.
 Jung Society of Washington, D.C.